w4v3/sgfcharm/README.md

 **module `build.gradle`**

 	dependencies {
-        implementation 'com.github.w4v3:sgfcharm:v0.3.0'
-        // if you want to use it for chess, too, add:
+        // if you want only the core including Go support, use: implementation "com.github.w4v3.sgfcharm:sgfcharm:v0.3.1"

+        // to add Chess support, use:
-        // implementation "com.github.w4v3.sgfcharm:sgfcharm-chess:v0.3.0"
+        implementation "com.github.w4v3.sgfcharm:sgfcharm-chess:v0.3.1"

+        // to always add the full library (for now, equivalent to adding both of the two modules above), use: implementation 'com.github.w4v3:sgfcharm:v0.3.1'
 	}